December 15, 2023

 8. Electric Hand Warmers

-One thing I wish I had even known about were electric hand warmers.
+One thing I wish I had even known about before my first trip to the European Christmas markets were electric hand warmers.
 The ladies that had them had nice, warm, toasty hands.
-And I was jealous.
-The fact that you can recharge these is also appealing, as I can’t stand the waste of the ones that come in disposable packs.
+And I was jealous, so I got my own pair for my next trip.
+The fact that you can recharge these is awesome, as I can’t stand the waste of the ones that come in disposable packs.
 There are tons to choose from on Amazon, but here are some that looked good for a good price.
+I can confirm they work and they are worth the price.
 While this isn’t what to wear at the European Christmas markets, it’s certainly something you want to take with you.

 Image